Skip to main content

 Programme Features

-• A strong line-up of teaching staff – specialists in the areas of developmental and learning disabilities, special needs, support services, counselling, and social work - to offer students an immersive learning experience in special education.
+• Specialist teaching staff with expertise in developmental and learning disabilities, special needs, support services, counselling, and social work

-• Opportunities to attend subsidized certificated courses related to special education
+• Opportunities to enrol in subsidised certificated courses related to special education

 Programme Structure